am-eric/Film-Analysis/README.md

 ## Overview

-This repository contains an analysis aimed at providing tactical guidance to a new movie studio based on trends in movie success.
+This repository contains an analysis aimed at providing tactical guidance to launch of a new movie studio based on trends in movie success.
 By examining patterns and trends from several datasets, this analysis helps in making informed decisions about the types of films to produce for optimal financial success.

 ## Business Understanding

-### Stakeholder
+#### Stakeholder
-The primary stakeholder for this analysis is the new movie studio that our company is establishing.
+The primary stakeholder for this analysis is the head of the new movie studio that our company is establishing.

-### Key Business Questions
+#### Key Business Questions
 1. What types of films are currently performing best at the box office?
 2. How do seasonal and monthly trends affect movie releases and their success?
 3. What budget ranges are associated with successful films?